 Newcastle upon Tyne

 I qualified as a speech and language therapist (SLT) and primary school teacher here at Newcastle University.
 I worked as a teacher-therapist in a special school and a mainstream language unit for several years, before grabbing my backpack and travelling overseas.
 During the three years I spent travelling I also worked as an English teacher in Kathmandu, Nepal and as a speech pathologist in Melbourne, Australia.
-After returning to the UK I was appointed Manager of the NHS Paediatric Speech and Language Therapy Service in Newcastle and for three years was also Professional Adviser for all Newcastle speech and language therapy services.
+After returning to the UK I worked in the NHS Paediatric Speech and Language Therapy Service in Newcastle, I was manager of the service for about eight years and for three of those years was also Professional Adviser for all Newcastle speech and language therapy services.
 The focus of my clinical work was as a specialist speech and language therapist in child and adolescent mental health.
 I completed my PhD while working as a clinician in the NHS.
 In February 2005 I started working at Newcastle University as a part time clinical educator, while continuing to work in the NHS.
-I now work four days a week as a lecturer and speech and language therapist in the Speech and Language Sciences Section.
+I now work as a senior lecturer and speech and language therapist in Speech and Language Sciences.
 My particular interest both in teaching and research is promotion of the use and creation of research evidence to support clinical practice in speech and language therapy.
-In my role of Health and Care Professions Council (HCPC) Partner, I assess overseas applicants to the Speech and Language Therapy Register and have sat on Investigating and Disciplinary Panels.
+For eighteen years I have also been a Health and Care Professions Council (HCPC) Partner.
+In this role I have assessed overseas applicants to the Speech and Language Therapy Register and have sat on Investigating and Disciplinary Panels.

 Follow me on Twitter here